-Does life insurance pay out for suicide?
+Does life insurance payout for suicide?

 Most people would not usually think to find out whether their life insurance policy pays out for suicide.
-The fact is that almost all standard life insurance policies will pay out for claims form suicide after an initial qualifying period.
+The fact is that almost all standard life insurance policies will pay out for claims from suicide after an initial qualifying period.

 Here we look at what the rules are around claims for suicide from a life insurance policy in the UK.
-Even though this is an incredibly difficult subject to discuss for most, unfortunately it is a valid question.
+Even though this is an incredibly difficult subject to discuss for most, unfortunately, it is a valid question.